Bhagat007/myFirstAngularUIapp/README.md

     But only 2 files are HTML and .ts we are modifying most of the time as beginner.
 Change to .ts are auto populated to HTML using {{Object}}

+How to deploy/packge angular app
+    ng build --prod
+Command will package your angular app and now you can deploy it any server/container.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.